gnadnivek/gnadnivek.github.io/README.md

 as input, and has not been a part a person’s daily lives.
 You don’t see people talking to their phone or microphone everywhere you look.

+We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” and have found and read the below articles, which provides insight into similar efforts.

+The first article contains information related to text-to-speech output in technology. [@5174430]

+The second article’s information is about discriminating between vocal sounds and environment sounds. [@7079726]

+The third article relates to the behaviour of speech with service robots.
+[@5565459]

+In the Computer Engineering Technology program we have learned about the following topics from the respective relevant courses:

+-   Java Docs from CENG 212 Programming Techniques In Java,

+-   Construction of circuits from CENG 215 Digital And Interfacing Systems,

+-   Rapid application development and Gantt charts from CENG 216 Intro to Software Engineering,

+-   Micro computing from CENG 252 Embedded Systems,

+-   SQL from CENG 254 Database With Java,

+-   Web access of Databases from CENG 256 Internet Scripting; and,

+-   Wireless protocols such as 802.11 from TECH152 Telecom Networks.

+This knowledge and skill set will enable us to build the subsystems and integrate them together as my capstone project.

 Methodology and Schedule
 ------------------------